 Regardless of which system or service you use for audio transcription, you’ll need to do some work.

-Transcribing can be tough for a number of reasons.
-If you’ve ever played around with dictation programs you know that sometimes you have to tell the software about punctuation.
+Transcribing can be tough for many reasons.
+If you’ve ever played around with dictation programs, you know that sometimes you have to tell the software about punctuation.
 Now, consider how much more difficult the task is without these verbal clues.
 The bottom line is don’t expect perfection.
 If this were easy, the closed captions on YouTube videos would be flawless.

 To test the transcribe function, I chose 3 files.
 The first was the Techmeme Ride Home podcast, which is produced in a studio.
 The second was an MP4 file produced with Techsmith’s Camtasia in my home office.
 The last file was a podcast with multiple speakers.

 - proper names

 The Word transcribe service also appears to break the audio into 20-30 second chunks unless it can determine a notable break or a change in speakers.
-The net effect is that when you add the content to Word, you get some punctuation issues.
-This is in contrast to Sonix.AI and Trint which can do much longer segments.
-The flip side is sometimes the paid services made the segments too long, which caused a “wall of text”.
+The net effect is that when you add the content to Microsoft Word, you get some punctuation issues.
+This is in contrast to Sonix.AI and Trint, which can do much longer segments.
+The flip side is sometimes the paid services made the segments too long, which caused a “wall of text.”

 The number of speakers in the file plays a role.
 While I was dealing with 2 speakers at the max, I can see where a group discussion would add complexity.

-The environment and background noise impacts results.
+The environment and background noise impact results.
 The more noise you have on the source audio file, the worse the transcription.
-If you’re recording lectures, keep in mind noise from classmates or distance to the speaker.
-The same goes for webinars or videos which include soundtracks.
+If you’re recording lectures, keep in mind noise from classmates or your distance from the speaker.
+The same goes for webinars or videos, which include soundtracks.

-If you’ve got a noisy file, you might try Audacity to clean up the file.
+If you’ve got a noisy file, you might try Audacity to clean up the audio source file.
 You can also use that program to convert one audio file type to another format.